 Round 24: *Dec, 4 x sc*, repeat from * six times (30)

-Start stuffing, and continue to add more after each row until the end.
+Start stuffing, and continue to add more after each row until the end

-At this point, we will also add in the rattle container (if you would like to include it).
+At this point, we can also add in the rattle container (if you would like to include it).
 You can experiment with a few different options for what you want to use here, for example bells versus plastic pellets - I’m sure you’ll already have something around the house you can use!
 When experimenting, make sure you also check what sound it makes when surrounded by stuffing in the base, as I found the stuffing softened the sounds of some of the items I wished to use, such as bells.

 Whatever you end up deciding to use, just make sure the little noisemakers you choose are securely sealed inside a plastic container so that there is no way they could get outside of the base and be swallowed.
 For my rattle I used a small cosmetic container (like those used for taking small amounts of skincare away with you on holiday), filled with plastic pellets meant for a child’s fake gun.